dannyniu/MySuiteA/src/notes.md

 Instance "info" functions will switch to "x" macros for parameter values; users of instance macros will update their source of information.

-The proposed change is currently underway as of 2021-09-03.
+The proposed change is realized as of 2021-09-04.

 ---